 6. Sentencing submissions and costs.

-Who should attend: Those who are responsible for criminal regulatory enforcement action within their organisation, including health and safety officers, environmental health officers and fire safety officers.
+This recording will be of particular interest to: Those who are responsible for criminal regulatory enforcement action within their organisation, including health and safety officers, environmental health officers and fire safety officers.